NLog/NLog.github.io/_posts/2015-09-12-nlog-4-1-1-has-been-released.md

 title: NLog 4.1.1 has been released!
 ---

-We just released a new version of NLog which fixed a few issues in NLog 4.1.0
+We just released a new version of NLog which fixes a few issues in NLog 4.1.0

 ##Features